Graduate Pharmacy Programs FAQs

 You MUST pay your nonrefundable application fee online with your credit card.
 Visa and MasterCard cards are accepted and processed using a secured online payment system.
 Your application will not be processed until your application fee has been paid.
 The application fee is $60.00 (U.S. dollars) for domestic applicants and $75.00 (U.S. dollars) for international applicants.

-Yes, the Purdue University Graduate School requires original, official transcripts; photocopies, certified copies, and notarized copies are not acceptable.
+A transcript from each college or university that has awarded the applicant credit is required.
+Unofficial transcripts uploaded to your application are acceptable for the review of applications.
+The original transcripts are ONLY required if you are officially admitted.
+You will be contacted by the Graduate Administrative Assistant to submit if you are admitted.
+The Purdue University Graduate School requires original, official transcripts; photocopies, certified copies, and notarized copies are not acceptable.
 If the transcript does not show that the degree has been awarded, then you must provide official copies of your diploma, both in the original language and an official English translation.

 The length of time to obtain a Ph.D. degree varies among students and departments.
 Normally the degree of Master of Science is obtained within a period of three to five semesters or their equivalent calculated on a full-time basis.